Giskard-AI/giskard/python-client/docs/guides/installation_app/install_hfs/index.md

 ![Hugging Face settings and access token](../../../assets/integrations/hfs/where_to_create_access_token.png)

-Please click on `New token` button to create a Hugging Face access token, if you do not have one.
+If you haven't got one, simply click the New token button to generate a Hugging Face access token.

 ![Generate Hugging Face access token](../../../assets/integrations/hfs/generate_token.png)

-Giskard does not modify any contents or read any contents from your Hugging Face account.
-Set the role to `read` is fine.
+Giskard respects your privacy – we neither alter nor access content from your Hugging Face account.
+Assigning a 'read' role suffices.

 ![Copy Hugging Face access token](../../../assets/integrations/hfs/copy_token.png)